-Pending Approval: Administrative Law may be an UP Point eligible course as of fall 2024.
+Administrative Law is an UP Point eligible course as of Fall 2024.
 This subject is likely to be added to the testable content on the California Bar Exam as early as July 2026.
 Contact the Office of Academic & Bar Success for further information about upcoming changes to the Bar Exam.